If the information you are searching for is not in this document, please ask.

 The set of things exported goes by the name “exported object”.

-A plugin can define an init
+A plugin can define an init function like this:

 exports.init = api => ({